telefonicaid/iot-activation/tutorials/BP_IPsec.md

 ## What will you need?

-- Telefonica SIM with private APN (IPsec)
+- Telefónica SIM with private APN (IPsec)
 - A Cloud IPsec: AWS

 ## What it does?

-When you request your SIMs from Telefonica, you can request a private APN, which includes your SIMs in your oun new network.
+When you request your SIMs from Telefónica, you can request a private APN, which includes your SIMs in your oun new network.
 The goal is to establish a direct connection between this new network and the Cloud network.

 The IPsec provides a secure connection that will function as if the devices of both networks are on the same network.